Ellestial/100-days-of-code/r1-log.md

 **Project Summary**: Access your webcam and create a photo booth style application with it by letting the user take photos and apply different filters.

 **Thoughts**: This is a super interesting challenge.
 I learned a bit about what promises are today, which I've never learned about before.
 I didn't get very far in this project because I am wanting to do as much as I can before watching the codealong.
 So far: I got my video to play.
 Tomorrow I will tackle canvas for the second time.

+## Day 53: April 27, 2019

+**Today's Progress**: Continued Day 19 challenge

+**Thoughts**: This is a slow-going challenge.
+In the hour that I worked today, I only added 8 lines of code.
+This is offputting, but I'm trying to work through it since this is an entirely new challenge that I'm trying to do as much as on my own as possible.
+I had to watch part of the code along today because I couldn't get an image to show up in the canvas element, but I discovered I did everything right, but the canvas element just didn't have a width and height defined.